-Volcanic Ash at a concentration of up to 2 mg/m was considered acceptable for safe flight operations provided that adequate risk mitigation measures (e.g. frequent maintenance inspections) were applied in context of a safety management process.
+Volcanic Ash at a concentration of up to 2 mg/m3 was considered acceptable for safe flight operations provided that adequate risk mitigation measures (e.g. frequent maintenance inspections) were applied in context of a safety management process.

-Accordingly the States concerned established a limited "No-Fly Zone", based on forecasts of ash concentration higher than 2 mg/m from the VAAC.
+Accordingly the States concerned established a limited "No-Fly Zone", based on forecasts of ash concentration higher than 2 mg/m3 from the VAAC.
 EUROCONTROL was tasked to provide the data and the forecast to States every six hours.

 Aircraft Operators were permitted to operate outside this zone.
-Their decision as to whether to fly in airspace considered to be contaminated by volcanic ash up to $2 \text{ mg/m}^3$ , had to be based on safety risk assessments under the oversight of their competent Safety Oversight Authority supported by shared data including expert advice from the scientific community (meteo, volcanic ash proliferation etc.).
+Their decision as to whether to fly in airspace considered to be contaminated by volcanic ash up to 2 mg/m3, had to be based on safety risk assessments under the oversight of their competent Safety Oversight Authority supported by shared data including expert advice from the scientific community (meteo, volcanic ash proliferation etc.).
+Some States overreacted to the Volcanic Ash Advisories and prohibited even the operation of gliders and other non-affected aircraft.
 ICAO reacted by establishing the EUR/NAT Volcanic Ash Task Force to review and update the EUR and NAT contingency plans, and the International Volcanic Ash Task Force (IVATF) to review global provisions.

-New SARPs and Guidance Materials are needed to ensure safety and minimise disruption to air travel in case of future eruptions.
-Revised procedures shall be based on data from scientific research; global volcanic ash standards (composition, concentration, etc); certified engine and airframe operations; reliable and fast (ideally real time) information on the hazards; etc.
+Recommendation 1: New SARPs, PANS and Guidance Materials are needed to ensure safety and minimise disruption to air travel in case of future eruptions.
+Revised procedures shall be based on data from scientific research; global volcanic ash standards (composition, concentration, etc.); certified engine and airframe operations; reliable and fast (ideally real time) information on the hazards; etc.